Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 Issue educational, remedial actions and penalties (excluding suspension, expulsion or rescinding an award) (Section 6.2)

-Pro Vice-Chancellor (Students) or the Academic Registrar and Director, Student Services as delegate for student general misconduct
+Academic Registrar and Director, Student Services for student general misconduct

 Academic Investigator for student academic misconduct